This post may contain affiliate links. Please read our disclosure policy.

-These healthy pumpkin pancakes are so easy to make, so tasty, and super fluffy.
-They are the perfect addition to your weekend weekly family brunch.
+These healthy pumpkin spice pancakes are easy to make, simple, tasty, and super fluffy.
+They are the perfect addition to your weekend family brunch.
 So flavorful and ready in just 30 minutes.

 easy pumpkin pancakes with yogurt topping and maple being drizzled over the pancakes

-This pumpkin pancake recipe needs very little prep time.
-Made with rolled oats instead of flour, which is blended with pumpkin puree, eggs, and all the other ingredients in a food processor to make a smooth pumpkin pancake mix/batter.
+Made with rolled oats instead of flour, which is blended with pumpkin puree, eggs, pumpkin spice, and all the other ingredients in a food processor to make a smooth pumpkin pancake mix/batter.
 Once done, cook them in a pan and they are ready to serve!
 Fluffy, easy to make, and so filling.
-These healthy pancakes can easily be made vegan as well by using non-dairy milk, and egg substitutes.
+They can easily be made vegan as well by using non-dairy milk, and egg substitutes.

 pancakes stacks with yogurt topping and a bite cut out with fork